TheLucasMoore/msg/README.md

 ```
 This will add a new message into two users conversations.
 If there isn't an existing conversation thread, it will create one.

+To get all messages sent by all users you can GET `https://msg-api-3000.herokuapp.com/messages`.

 To see all the messages a user has sent, you can use `https://msg-api-3000.herokuapp.com/users/1/messages`

 ## Conversations